 Strive to learn from people who have quit.
 We will follow several people to see how they did it.
 Jan determined to say three times every day: “This temptation will go away if I don’t act on it.
 If I give in it will return and it may be even stronger next time.
 If I don’t give in it will go away and someday it will go away for good.
 I have the self-control to change”.

-Bill decided to Pray often each day “Lord keep me from temptation”(This is part of the Lord’s prayer from the Bible).
+Bill was struggling with food issues.
+He decided to Pray often each day “Lord keep me from temptation”(This is part of the Lord’s prayer from the Bible).
 He also determined to make it a habit to pray about people in need every time he was tempted by food.

 Addiction and habitual sin will hurt you.
 Sin will take you farther than you wanted to go.
 Sin will keep you longer than you wanted to stay.
 Sin will cost you more than you wanted to pay.